AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-adobe-io.md

 To achieve this, follow the procedure below:

-1. Navigate to [Adobe IO Console](https://console.adobe.io/home#) and select your Adobe IMS Organization ID from the drop-down menu at the top right of the screen.
+1. Navigate to [Adobe IO Console](https://console.adobe.io/home#) and select your Adobe Organization ID from the drop-down menu at the top right of the screen.

 1. Then click **[!UICONTROL Create new project]** under **[!UICONTROL Quick Start]**.